dojo/docs/dojox/app.rst

 :since: V1.7

-*Foreword*: ``dojox/app`` is an experimental module and its architecture is still evolving.
-In particular it was greatly improved between 1.7 and 1.8.
-It is for now only fully-functional with Webkit-based browsers.

 ``dojox/app`` is an application framework designed to allow simple configuration of potentially nested views and to facilitate the transitioning between these views.
 Its main current targets are mobile (phone & tablet) devices but it is not restricted to this and can be used for desktop applications as well.
 Thanks to ``dojox/app`` the applications are easily configurable and buildable for easy and fast deployment.
 There are two core modules that will need to work together to accomplish these goals: